dbca-wa/wastd/docs/data_curators.rst

 =============
 This chapter addresses data curators, who enter and maintain the data.

-WAStD's data model has the concept of an AnimalEncounter, during which different kinds of observations are made.
+WAStD's data model is built around the concept of an AnimalEncounter, which is the physical encounter of an observer an an animal at one point in time and space, during which different kinds of observations and measurements are made.
 The kind of observations depend on the species and health/behaviour of the animal - e.g. "dead and not doing much else" is a Stranding Observation (morphometrics, tags, photos, damage, disposal, biopsy, necropsy), while "alive and nesting" is a Tagging Observation (morphometrics, tags, photos, damage, nest, eggs).

 The following sections will instruct data curators how to enter data from supported data sources into WAStD.